whw0939-coder/RegCaP/README.md

-# REGAL: Region-Level Causal Modeling with Regional Distributional Priors for Vulnerability Detection
+# RegCaP: Region-Centric, Causal-Inspired Vulnerability Detection with Distributional Priors

 # Reproduction Guide

-REGAL detects software vulnerabilities via **region-level causal modeling** that integrates structural partitioning, regional distributional priors, and intervention-based robustness tests.
+RegCaP detects software vulnerabilities via **region-level causal modeling** that integrates structural partitioning, regional distributional priors, and intervention-based robustness tests.
 This repository provides code and instructions to reproduce all experiments reported in the paper.

 ---